rampaa/JL/Supported Dictionaries.md

 * Iwanami
 * Jitsuyou
 * Kanjigen
-* Kenkyuusha (has an option keep no/one/all example sentences)
+* Kenkyuusha (has an option to keep no/one/all example sentences)
 * Kirei Cake
 * Kotowaza
 * Koujien